omkarchougule19/your-own-ai-python/README.md

-# VectorDB — Python Edition
+# VectorDB — Build a Vector Database from Scratch in Python

 A fully working **vector database built from scratch in Python**, with a web UI.
 Implements **HNSW**, **KD-Tree**, and **Brute Force** k-NN search in pure Python, plus a **RAG pipeline** powered by a local LLM via Ollama.

-> Ported from the original C++ project as an educational reference.
-> The goal is to show how production vector databases like Pinecone, Weaviate,
+> Built as an educational project to show how production vector databases like
-> and Chroma actually work under the hood — in a language that's easier to read
+> Pinecone, Weaviate, and Chroma actually work under the hood.
-> and modify.

 ---